Transaction Monitoring Tools: How They Work, Types, and How to Choose

 Machine learning breaks that loop.
 It does something static rules literally cannot: it learns what normal looks like for each individual customer and then flags deviations from that personalised baseline instead of flagging deviations from a one-size-fits-all threshold that treats a hedge fund and a food truck the same way.

-Explainability is the bottleneck for many transaction monitoring tools.
+Explainability is the bottleneck for many tools.
 Regulators want to know why a transaction got flagged or cleared, and black-box neural networks turn that conversation into a headache during examinations.
 Banks that deploy machine learning without a solid audit trail for model decisions trade one regulatory risk for another.
 Institutions doing this right pair ML scoring with rule-based guardrails.
 The model handles the detection, rules handle the explainability, examiners get what they need, and data scientists get what they need.

 Graph analysis adds something neither rules nor standard machine learning touches.
 Money laundering is a network crime at its core.
 Funds snake through chains of accounts, shell companies, and intermediaries, all designed to hide the origin.
 Look at individual transactions in isolation and the picture stays blank.
 Map the relationships between entities and the layering patterns come into view.
 Coordinated flows across dozens of accounts, invisible at the transaction level, become obvious at the graph level.
 No amount of rule tuning replicates what a graph reveals about how money actually moves through a criminal network.